tencent cloud

 cmake ..

-(1) Download the XML C++ SDK source code here, and integrate it into your development environment.
+Download the XML C++ SDK source code to your development environment and run the following command:

 cd ${cos-cpp-sdk}